Partial Matching Assertions

 We can simplify the previous example with the convenient matcher helper methods

-call.fn
+call.fn and put.actionType:

 function* userSaga(id) {